xylon108-dotcom/xylon108-dotcom.github.io/index.md

-# Xylon Hagad
-## Xylon Hagad's Portfolio
+# Xylon Hagad's Portfolio

 My name is Xylon Hagad.
-I am a Computer Science concentrated in Cybersecurity Major at CSUF and I plan on graduting in 2029.
+I am a Computer Science concentrated in Cyber security Major at CSUF and I plan on graduting in 2029.

-### Favorite CPSC 120L Labs
+## Favorite CPSC 120L Labs

 * Lab 6 Part 1